hazelcast/hazelcast-jet/site/docs/api/data-structures.md

 * `FencedLock` is a distributed and re-enrant lock implementation of `java.util.concurrent.Lock`
 * `ISemaphore` is the distributed implementation of Java `Semaphore`
-* `CountdownLatch` implement Java equivalent in a distributed fashion
+* `CountdownLatch` implements the Java equivalent in a distributed fashion
 * `IAtomicLong` and `IAtomicReference` implement the Java equivalents with strong consistency.